nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 17.md

 Yep.
 Alright.
 I have to go.
 Well worth being concerned about.
 Yeah.

-I, Sameer, I have no no reason to think that it's in our interest to to get out of here any anytime too too soon.
+I, Simear, I have no no reason to think that it's in our interest to to get out of here any anytime too too soon.
 Alright.
 So they will, they they'll set you up in, in your own quarters.
 I don't have a ton of extra rooms, but there are some cots and things that are available for, you.
 And it's and it's it's a private room.

 It's private for you guys.
 They they make sure to give you them space so you have your own have your own area or your own space to be able to do whatever it is that you want.
 So, you've got a few cuts and that kind of thing.
 Anything that anybody specifically wants to do over the course of the next couple of days while, they're working stuff out?
 Oh, yeah.

 Oh, yeah.
 I'm a take a boat real quick and go to the head of this giant turtle, Uluru, and I am going to try to see what happens, since as a gnome, I have the ability.
 Where is it?
 I am an animal elocutionist, and I can speak and have conversation with animals.
 Yes.

 Of course.
 I'm not sure if this thing counts as an animal.
 It may not, but I don't cry because, of course, I am.
 You know?
 Not every day you get to talk to a millennial old turtle.

+---

+### Session Play - Part 3

 Exactly.
 Well, even if this wasn't an animal, that's that is as awesome of an idea as I've ever heard, so we'll go we are gonna go with it.
 So, so you row up to the, to the turtle.
 And, again, like, you you are kinda taken in by seeing the cosmos in the eyes of the of the turtle itself.
 But as you, as you approach, you how how does that work?